4)Flame Length etc

 We usually notice the size of flames when they blow from windows and roof holes, but equally important is their stretch across ceilings and the underside of roof decks.
 The length of these sideways flames can be critical to the course of the incident — maybe determining how fast the fire will spread or how far it can reach to hurt someone.
 Less obviously, it might also affect your ability to make progress against the fire.

-Remember that stable or semi-stableSee Room Fires etcStability animation progress against fire comes from cooling surfaces that are producing fuel gases (pyrolysis).Heat-driven processes that produce fuel gases from solid and liquid fuels Long horizontal flames can have a sizeable area where pyrolysis is not occuring.
+Remember that stable or semi-stableSee Room Fires etcProgress stability animation.
+Unstable, semi-stable, and stable progress represented as darkening.
+Areas darkened by unstable progress immediately revert to prior state.
+Areas darkened by semi-stable progress gradually revert.
+Areas darkened by stable progress remain dark. progress against fire comes from cooling surfaces that are producing fuel gases (pyrolysis).Heat-driven processes that produce fuel gases from solid and liquid fuels Long horizontal flames can have a sizeable area where pyrolysis is not occuring.
 Water hitting that part of the visible fire won't help you make real headway.

 If a crew doesn't understand, they may chase the flame pointlessly and/or misread the problem as not enough GPM.